 The lightbulb in the inventor’s eye doesn’t really go off until I show them the matrix.

-The Patent Success Matrix was created to help these inventors, entrepreneurs, and business owners see that marketability (the economic viability) is just as important as the patentability (the ability to get a patent) when it comes to having a successful invention.
+The Patent Success Matrix was created to help these inventors, entrepreneurs, and business owners see that marketability (the economic viability) is just as important as the patentability (the ability to get a patent often determined by the patent search) when it comes to having a successful invention.

-The first axis of the Patent Success Matrix is Patentability, which is the likelihood that your invention will become a granted patent.
+The first axis of the Patent Success Matrix is Patentability or often called the Patent Search, which is the likelihood that your invention will become a granted patent.
 It measures the degree to which the invention is novel (new) and nonobvious (different) as compared to other innovations in the same industry.